abbreviatedman/dangerroom/README.md

 ---

-This is the vim indicator branch.
-It's currently fully functional, but needs to be documented.
+There is a branch with a vim mode indicator.
+It's currently fully functional, but needs to be documented before it can be merged in.

 ---